-- The agency is required to offer services between detention and disposition. § 319(e), § 361(d) - > It is to the parent's advantage to engage in services from day one - > Development/continuity of relationships is crucial for infants and toddlers - > Time is of the essence - > Parents' time to reunify starts running on 60th day whether or not jurisdiction or disposition hearings have been held
+- The agency is required to offer services between detention and disposition. § 319(e), § 361(d) - > It is to the parent's advantage to engage in services from day one - > Development/continuity of relationships is crucial for infants and toddlers - > Time is of the essence - Parents' time to reunify starts running no later than 60 days after detention whether or not jurisdiction or disposition hearings have been held.